 Fed rate action commentary from Swiss Re US chief economist

-Swiss Re Swiss Re is the world's leading and most diversified global reinsurer.
-The company operates through offices in over 30 countries.
+Swiss Re is a leading and highly diversified global reinsurer.
+The company operates through offices in more than 25 countries.
 Founded in Zurich, Switzerland, in 1863, Swiss Re offers financial services products that enable risk-taking essential to enterprise and progress.
 The company's traditional reinsurance products and related services for property and casualty, as well as the life and health business are complemented by insurance-based corporate finance solutions and supplementary services for comprehensive risk management.
-Swiss Re is rated "AA-" by Standard & Poor's, "Aa2" by Moody's and "A+" by A.M.
+Swiss Re is rated "AA-" by Standard, Poor's, "Aa2" by Moody's and "A+" by A.M.
 Best.

 In our ongoing efforts to improve the quality and relevance of our publications, we would like to know more about you.

 The Risk Dialogue Magazine is a newsletter exploring future risk topics, featuring multimedia articles from the Swiss Re Institute's events and insights from our global network of experts.